Calorie Deficit Calculator

 📋Steps to Calculate

-1. Input your age, gender, weight, height, and typical weekly activity level.
+1. Enter your age, sex, weight, height, and typical weekly activity level.

-3. Review your maintenance calories versus your new target daily intake.
+3. Review your maintenance TDEE and your new daily calorie target.

 Mistakes to Avoid ⚠️

-1. Overestimating physical activity, which leads to a smaller actual deficit than calculated.
+1. Overestimating activity level when selecting the multiplier, which overstates TDEE and produces a smaller actual deficit than planned.

 Practical Applications📊